Rath2601/kafka-learning/README.md

   - **Partition**: Specifies the partition (optional).
   - **Topic**: The topic name.

+* Multiple message(event) can't be stored in an Offset.
+* Single message can't be split between multiple offsets or multiple partitions even if the message is large.

 #### Kafka Consumer Groups and Broadcasting
 1. **Independent Consumption**:
    - Multiple consumer groups can consume the same topic independently without interference.